csu-cs/csci-235/docs/style-guide.md

 ### Indentation

-Indent your code with one hard tabs (or four spaces) at a time to make clear which blocks of code are inside of others.
+Indent your code with one hard tab (or four spaces) at a time to make clear which blocks of code are inside of others.

 ::: warning
-If you use your keyboard's Tab key to do so, be sure that your text editor is configured to convert tabs (`'\t'`) to an actual tab (i.e. a hard tab) or four spaces, else your code may not print or display properly on someone else's computer.
+If you use your keyboard's Tab key to do so, be sure that your text editor is configured to convert tabs (`'\t'`) to an actual tab (i.e. a hard tab) or four spaces; otherwise, your code may not print or display properly on someone else's computer.
 The tab key renders differently in different editors.
 :::

 ::: tip